Fermenting chicken feed in four easy steps.

 The basis for the fermentation is your usual chicken feed, supplemented with any of the other ingredients you have to hand.

 If you're using fermented feed for chicks, do not use a layer feed.
-Make the fermented feed with their own chick layer.
+Make the fermented feed with their own chick food.

 Feed and grains.